Where to Start

 If you have bad credit, it’s not the end of the rope for you.
 Believe it or not, millions of Americans have credit scores rated as below average.
 While it’s nothing to be proud of, it’s important to know that if you have bad credit, you are not alone.
 There are ways to make it better, and there are ways to still get a personal loan.

 - Payment History – The most important factor of your credit score is your payment history.
-Credit bureaus want to see whether or not you have paid past credit accounts in a timely manner.
+Credit bureaus want to see whether or not you have paid past credit accounts promptly.
 Set a payment schedule so you’re never late.

 - Length of Credit History – Credit bureaus will look to see how long you have had credit accounts open, and how often you use them.
 Generally speaking, the longer you have had accounts open, the higher your score.